Lalitshaktawat/biostudio-installation-documents/biostudio-working-with-file/working-with-file.md

 ## File Browser

 The file browser and File menu enable you to work with files and directories on your system.
-This includes opening, creating, deleting, renaming, downloading, copying, and sharing files and directories.
+This includes opening, creating, deleting, renaming, downloading and copying files and directories.

 **BioStudio** is providing many ways to work with files and folders.
 Please review the details below.